dwiva5/HBV-Team/README.md

 - Folder: [Data](../data/)

     The data used for the proejct can be found under the data folder.
-In this folder CAMELSUS data can be found which consists of three main datasets;
+In this folder CAMELS_US data can be found which consists of three main datasets;
     - the basin_mean_forcing containing all the meteorological time series data
     - usgs_streamflow containing the streamflow data